 It only takes one valuable, well-trained employee to resign for you to potentially lose team momentum and cohesion which in turn can have an impact on revenue.
 Always make sure you are paying your staff based on their worth and capability.

 After settling into an industry, university graduates, or indeed those who have been in the workforce for a while can often feel like a change.
-It is rare for a total change in career, however it could involve an adjustment to their chosen path.
-As an example a move from a position of Financial Accountant to Financial Analyst; while both positions may sit in the same accounting team, workers may look to broaden their horizons elsewhere if they feel they’ve been pigeon holed.
-For those that do want to move out of their field altogether; whether this is to follow a creative passion that has been stirring inside them, or a new opportunity has presented itself and they’ve decided to grasp it with both hands, there’s often little you can do to change the mind of an employee if they are planning on moving to an entirely different sector or industry field.
+It is rare for a total change in career, however, it could involve an adjustment to their chosen path.
+As an example a move from the position of Financial Accountant to Financial Analyst; while both positions may sit in the same accounting team, workers may look to broaden their horizons elsewhere if they feel they’ve been pigeonholed.
+For those who do want to move out of their field altogether; whether this is to follow a creative passion that has been stirring inside them, or a new opportunity has presented itself and they’ve decided to grasp it with both hands, there’s often little you can do to change the mind of an employee if they are planning on moving to an entirely different sector or industry field.

 Many people have the longing to take the bull by the horns and travel the world.
 Many do little more than dream about it, but for those employees who have an insatiable wanderlust, their resignation is something out of your control.
 If they are a good employee, don’t forget to leave the door ajar.

 Reasons that an employee leaves the workplace to seek new career opportunities are many and varied however those reasons should more often than not be something that you can’t control, and most of the time, they’re just that.
-Managing and retaining staff is an art form and good management, together with open communication can provide an insight into a staff member’s mindset in cases where they are thinking of tendering their resignation.
+Managing and retaining staff is an art form and good management, together with open communication can provide insight into a staff member’s mindset in cases where they are thinking of tendering their resignation.

 Richard Lloyd Accounting Recruitment provides a professional recruitment service for when those gaps in employment are sudden and unplanned.
 Contact us today to discuss your recruitment requirements.